-Creative Commons licences provide a standard way for content creators to grant someone else permission to use their work.
+Creative Commons licences give a standard way for content creators to grant someone else permission to use their work.
 YouTube allows creators to mark their videos with a Creative Commons CC BY licence.

-If you've marked your video with a CC BY licence, you retain your copyright and other creators get to reuse your work subject to the terms of the licence.
+If you've marked your video with a CC BY licence, you retain your copyright.
+Other creators get to reuse your work subject to the terms of the licence.

 Creative Commons on YouTube